 The calibrated data from each ROF are stored in a single FITS file.
-The data layout in the PDU and EDUs is similar to that of a raw data FITS file (see Table 12-7); the PDU containing the raw ROF data and BINTABLES in EDU 3 through 8 containing HK data are identical; the only differences are that
+The data layout in the PDU and EDUs is similar to that of a raw data FITS file (see Table 12-7); the PDU containing the raw ROF data and BINTABLES in EDU 3 through 8 containing HK data are identical; the only differences are described as follows.

-1. in the EDU 1 BINTABLE, the I&Q pairs, the Radiometry and the Time Tags have been calibrated to units of mV, dBm and s, respectively, and

-2. in the EDU 2 BINTABLE, the radiometry power values are derived from rates - differences between successive accumulating values - instead of the accumulating values themselves, and

-3. all EDU 1 and EDU 2 values are stored in the FITS file as 32-bit floating point values.
+- 1. In the EDU 1 BINTABLE, the I&Q pairs have been calibrated to units of mV. - 2.
+In the EDU 2 BINTABLE, the radiometry power values are derived from rates differences between successive accumulating values instead of the accumulating values themselves.
+The radiometry values have been calibrated to dBm over a 4.5MHz bandwidths.
+The Time Tags have been calibrated to s.
+A Quality flag column has been added to express the result of heuristics assessing the validity. - 3.
+All EDU 1 and EDU 2 values stored in the FITS file are 32-bit floating-point or integer values.